AyonX-Dev/CHD/README.md

 ---

 ## ℹ️ About
-This repository has been created **for personal use and educational purposes**.
+This Repository Has Been Created **For Personal Use And Educational Purposes**.

 ---

 ## 🚀 Usage
-- Personal practice
+- Personal Practice
-- Learning & experimenting
+- Learning & Experimenting
-- Educational reference
+- Educational Reference

 ---

 ## ⚠️ Disclaimer
-This project is **not intended for commercial use**.
+This Project Is **Not Intended For Commercial Use**.